Chicago Teachers Union approves COVID-19 protocols as students return for in-person learning

 "We are pleased we have come to an agreement that guarantees predictability and stability for the rest of the school year," Chicago Mayor Lori Lightfoot and Chicago Public Schools CEO Pedro Martinez said in a joint statement after the measures were approved.
 "We all agree we must prioritize the health and well-being of everyone in our school. communities including our kids, families, and staff."

-The agreement includes expanded COVID testing, specific thresholds for when individual schools can switch to remote learning and requirements for the district to provice KN-95 masks.
+The agreement includes expanded COVID testing, specific thresholds for when individual schools can switch to remote learning and requirements for the district to provide KN95 masks.
 It passed with 55.5% of the union voting in favor, CTU said.

 "I'm extremely proud of the courage and sacrifice of our members, who took a stand in working remotely for four days in an attempt to slow the spread of COVID-19 in our school communities," Chicago Teachers Union president Jesse Sharkey said in a statement Wednesday.